Glossary of Terms

 Active resistance

-Resistance resulting from host reactions occurring in response to the
+Resistance resulting from host reactions occurring in response to the presence of the pathogen or its metabolites.

 Active site